• Menu

 Autumn on Rabbit Ears Pass.
 Photo: tonys3075

-Historically, landmarks were used to navigate, and still are.
+Historically, landmarks were used to navigate and still are.
 Their prominent stature was easy to recognize from afar and guided many explorers on their journey.
-Nearly everyone on the Front Range knows to use the Rockies to the west, as a compass.
+Nearly everyone on the Front Range knows to use the Rockies to the west, like a compass.

-Landmarks nowadays, especially with GPS and smart phones, aren’t required as much for navigating.
-Instead landmarks could any significant human built structure or natural landscape feature.
+Landmarks nowadays, especially with GPS and smartphones, aren’t required as much for navigating.
+Instead, landmarks could be any significant human-built structure or natural landscape feature.
 Examples would be monuments or canyons.

 Landmarks within Colorado public lands